Linear function: As a linear map

 Here a denotes a constant belonging to some field K of scalars (for example, the real numbers) and x and y are elements of a vector space, which might be K itself.

 In other terms the linear function preserves vector addition and scalar multiplication.

 Some authors use "linear function" only for linear maps that take values in the scalar field; these are more commonly called linear forms.

-The "linear functions" of calculus qualify as "linear maps" when (and only when) f(0, ..., 0) = 0, or, equivalently, when the above constant b equals zero.
+The "linear functions" of calculus qualify as "linear maps" when (and only when) f(0, ..., 0) = 0, or, equivalently, when the constant b equals zero in the one-degree polynomial above.
 Geometrically, the graph of the function must pass through the origin.